kavanoz64/JTAG-Programming-on-Windows-11/README.md

 ```

 Only one interface exists, so Zadig binds **Interface 0**, and unlike the
 two-channel boards, there is no second COM port left over.
+These boards ship
+with a blank EEPROM and appear in Zadig as **"Single RS232-HS"**.

 Silkscreen uses `Dn` for the ADBUS pins: